MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/domains.md

 5. Click **Add**.

     {: .important}
-    There's no need to train or activate the domain after you add it.
-This has been done for you.
+    After you add the domain, there's no need to train or activate it for the first time.
+This has been done automatically.
 However, from this point forward, things work as if you had created the domain manually: You can customize the domain as you see fit.
-If you subsequently make any changes, you’ll need to re-train the domain to create a new model version that reflects the changes.
+If you subsequently make any changes, you must re-train the domain to create a new model version that reflects the changes.
 And when ready, you’ll need to activate the new model version.

 ### Add a domain manually or using an import file